Counter Service Restaurants

 - Teppan Edo (Disney Dining Plan participant)

-- The Garden Grill Restaurant (Disney Dining Plan participant)
+- The Garden Grill (Disney Dining Plan participant)

 - Tokyo Dining (Disney Dining Plan participant)

 - Tutto Italia Ristorante (Disney Dining Plan participant)